-Plug the female plug of the cable into the AC power receptacle on the system's left side.
-Using the offset screwdriver supplied, tighten the clamp securely around the plug.
+Plug the cable's female plug into the AC power receptacle on the system's left side.
+Using the supplied offset screwdriver, tighten the clamp securely around the plug.

 The other end of the cable requires field termination to the incoming AC power line.
 The cord may be shortened for optimal length.
 Strip 3.0 inches (76 mm) of outer jacket insulation from the three conductors.
 The three conductors-L1 (Hot/White), L2 (Blue/Neutral), and PE (Protective Earth Ground/Green-Yellow)-should be stripped to expose 0.25 inches (6 mm) of wire.
 A small amount of solder should be applied to these ends to prevent loose strands of wire from being bent back and accidentally shorting to adjacent leads.
 These three leads should be securely fastened to their corresponding incoming lines.